kathyqian/crisp/README.md

 ### Features, Changelog, and Technical Notes

 Below is a summary of updates since the initial release.
 If you need more detail, I suggest reading the [full commit history](https://github.com/kathyqian/crisp-ghost-theme/commits/master/).
-For an idea of the roadmap, please refer to the [current open issues](https://github.com/kathyqian/crisp-ghost-theme/issues?state=open).
+For an idea of the roadmap and open issues, please refer to the [current open issues](https://github.com/kathyqian/crisp-ghost-theme/issues?state=open).

-This theme has been updated for Ghost 0.4.2 and is compatible with all modern versions of Chrome, Firefox, Safari, and IE9+.
+This theme has been updated for Ghost 0.5.8 and is compatible with all modern versions of Chrome, Firefox, Safari, and IE9+.

-**Version 0.4.1 &mdash; April 26, 2014**

-* Adds open graph compatibility
-* Improvements to social sharing buttons
-* Minor styling tweaks to follow buttons

-**Version 0.4.0 &mdash; April 25, 2014**

-* Added follow buttons
-* Added social sharing buttons
-* Now displays star for featured posts
-* Minor tweaks to tag styling
-* Shortened dates slightly
-* Changes in file structure

-**Version 0.3.0 &mdash; April 24, 2014**
+**Version 0.5.0 &mdash; March 5, 2015**

-* Added support for tags and tag pages
-* Minor tweaks to be fully compliant with Ghost 0.4.2
+* Restructured file repository for easier updates (BREAKING CHANGE)
-* Squished bug with Disqus integration
+* Added code highlighting with highlight.js

-**Version 0.2.1 &mdash; April 4, 2014**

-* Squished bug preventing bold text from rendering on older browsers

-**Version 0.2.0 &mdash; March 17, 2014**

-* Added post dates to the index page
-* Squished bugs to improve compatibility with  older browsers

-**Version 0.1.0**

-* Initial release
+Please see the [wiki](https://github.com/kathyqian/crisp-ghost-theme/wiki/) for details regarding previous releases.

 ### Credits